The tallest man-made structure in your state

 Oregon: Wells Fargo Center, Portland

-The Wells Fargo Center may be the tallest man-made structure in Oregon, but the US Bancorp is only 10 feet (3m) off.
-Set amid the other, similar blocks in the area, it used Italian marble and steel cladding, and towers to 546 feet (166m).
-Its construction was incredibly controversial; following its opening in 1973, a public outcry over the tower’s height led to Portland imposing height restrictions on future developments in the city.
+The Wells Fargo Center is the tallest man-made structure in Oregon, beating out the US Bancorp Tower by just 10 feet.
+Set amid a number of other similar blocks, it towers to 546 feet above the city.
+Its construction was very controversial, and following its opening in 1973 a public outcry over the tower’s height led to Portland imposing height restrictions on future developments.

 Benjamin Clapp/Shutterstock